 Nonviolence requires strength, courage, self-respect, and respect for others.
 It isn't safer than violence; it involves taking risks.
 It's just a choice between different kinds of risks.

 2009 was a turbulent summer in Baltimore City, with more than 40 murders occurring between June 22 and the end of August.
 On one night alone, 18 people were shot.
 Sixteen of the shootings occurred in the East Baltimore community where AFSC’s Youth Empowerment through Conflict Resolution Program was working with a group of young people.

 The Youth Empowerment through Conflict Resolution program works with young people in Baltimore to find peaceful resolutions to conflict in their lives.
 Participants learn to use tools from the Help Increase the Peace Program as well as other community building skills.

 AFSC's programs in the Latin America and Caribbean Region focus on issues of urban peace and the security of individuals.
-The Regional Office in Brazil provides monitoring and support to the programs.
+The Regional Office in Guatemala provides monitoring and support to the programs.
 Our staff also collaborate with other AFSC programs on public information and educational activities in United States.

 AFSC is a Quaker organization devoted to service, development, and peace programs throughout the world.
 Our work is based on the belief in the worth of every person, and faith in the power of love to overcome violence and injustice.
 Learn more